 The city of Örebro is situated in the heart of Sweden, about halfway between Stockholm and Gothenburg.
 It is easily accessible by major roads, railways and by air.
 From the Örebro region, everything Scandinavia has to offer is within easy reach.
-The population of about 139,000 makes it the seventh largest town in Sweden.
+The population of about 139,000 makes it the sixth largest town in Sweden.

 Sweden is large in terms of geographic area, about 450,000 km2 (174,000 square miles), which ranks it among the five largest countries in Europe.
 Sweden is a rather long country.
 The distance from its southernmost to its northernmost point is nearly 1,600 km (1,000 miles).
 Sweden's borders face Norway to the west and Finland to the east.
 A bridge connecting Sweden to its south-western neighbour, Denmark, was opened in the summer of 2000.